If you want to open a print business in NSW, we've gathered transactions you may need to help get you started.

 It's most important to make sure you comply with all environmental laws covering water, land, air, noise pollution and waste management.

-Apply for a controlled use permit for new industrial chemicals
+Apply for an assessment certificate for new industrial chemicals

-If you're planning to import or manufacture a new industrial chemical in Australia, you'll need to apply for a controlled use permit.
+If you're planning to import or manufacture a new industrial chemical in Australia, you'll need to apply for an assessment certificate.

 Manage the risks of using hazardous chemicals

 If you use, handle or store hazardous chemicals in the workplace you must comply with the relevant standards, codes of practice, and legislation to manage the work health and safety (WHS) risks.